-Here at International AutoSource, we believe safety is critical.
+At International AutoSource (IAS), we want to do our part to help everyone stay safe on the road.
 When relocating to a new country, we realize you will be driving on unfamiliar roads.
 You might even have to adjust to driving on a different side of the road than you are accustom to.
 Safety is always important when operating a vehicle, but it is especially important to be aware of safe driving practices when you are in a new country.
 Here are a few safety tips to keep in mind when you get behind the wheel in the United States.

-- At crosswalks always stop so pedestrians can cross.
-They always have the right of way.
+- At crosswalks pedestrians always have the right of way.

 - Do not pass a school bus when its red lights are flashing.
 Wait until the lights are turned off.